Jonathan King: 2001 trials

 After the second trial at the Old Bailey on 21 November 2001, Judge David Paget QC sentenced King to seven years in prison using the first trial verdict as a sample for "all previous sexual behaviour".
 In addition, King was placed on the Sex Offenders Register, prohibited from working with children, and ordered to pay £14,000 costs.
 (Note: King served his sentence in Belmarsh, Elmley and Maidstone prisons.)
 In 2003, the Court of Appeal rejected his application to appeal both the conviction and the sentence; he had argued that the conviction was unsafe and the sentence, with guidelines of two years, had been "manifestly too severe".
 He appealed twice unsuccessfully to the Criminal Cases Review Commission, and was released on parole in March 2005.

 King has complained about his media coverage since his 2001 conviction.
-In 2005, he went to the Press Complaints Commission about an article in the News of the World that said he had gone to a park to "ogle" boys.
-In fact he had gone there at the request of a documentary maker.
+In 2005, he contacted the Press Complaints Commission about an article in the News of the World that said he had gone to a park to "ogle" boys.
+In fact, he had gone there at the request of a documentary maker.
 The complaint was not upheld, but Roy Greenslade argued that King had a good case.
 In October 2011, then-BBC Director-General Mark Thompson apologised to King for the removal of King's performance of "It Only Takes a Minute" from a repeat, on BBC Four, of a 1976 episode of Top of the Pops.
 King described the cut as a "Stalinist revision approach to history".
 When asked by a newspaper in 2012 if he believed he had anything to apologise for, to anybody from his past, King replied, "The only apology I have is to say that I was good at seduction.
 I was good at making myself seem attractive when I wasn't very attractive at all".
 He appeared in front of the Leveson Inquiry.
+Investigative journalist Bob Woffinden covered King's 2001 trials in his book The Nicholas Cases (2016), arguing that King's conviction was a miscarriage of justice.